 We need the Holy Ghost if we are to follow the Great Commission Christ set forth.
 He knew we would need the Holy Ghost if we were to have any success in this endeavor.
 However, He also knew that He needed to leave if the Holy Ghost were to come and stay, so the Holy Ghost’s coming had to wait until after the Ascension.
 He had it planned out so the disciples would not be without a direct connection to Him for very long.

 The Holy Ghost is also our direct connection to God.
 When Jesus left, the disciples were distant from God.
 When they were not near Jesus, they did not do as well as when they were with Him.
+As with the righteous judgement, the Holy Ghost helps us to align our actions and views with that of Scripture.
+The Holy Ghost helps us to properly understand and apply Scriptural principles in our own lives.
 See Peter’s actions after the arrest of Jesus for an example, thrice denying His Lord.
 The Holy Ghost came so that we would have understanding and a direct connection to God, wireless as it were, instead of having to be tethered to Christ.
 It is how He will always be with us, even though He is not physically with us at the present time.
 We will never have to fear anything as long as He is with us, for if He is with us, who should we be afraid of, if we are on His side?

-In today’s Gospel, Jesus tells us that He would be leaving, but the Father would send a facilitator; one who whose presence, if we let Him into our hearts, would let us understand His Word with those self same hearts.
+In today’s Gospel, Jesus tells us that He would be leaving, but the Father would send a facilitator; one who whose presence, if we let Him into our hearts, would let us understand His Word with those self-same hearts.
 The Comforter would bring the Love of God into our hearts to let us feel His Love.
 He will help us understand that we are striving to be one with God, with Jesus and with the Holy Ghost.
 Our love can be demonstrated by our actions.
-Which are only possible if we allow the Holy Ghost into our hearts and believe and Act upon our faith!
+Jesus points out those who do not truly love Him will not keep His Commandments.
+However, if we truly do love him, He points out we will act for Him and by doing so will keep his commandments.
+Which are only possible if we allow the Holy Ghost into our hearts and believe and ACT upon our faith!
 This is a point that is made time and time again in Scriptures.
 We need to be doers of the world, not just hearers, to paraphrase St. James.
 For if we love Jesus, we will do as He asked.